 September 22: NFL players go on strike for 24 days.

 September 23: Akwa Ibom and Katisna are created by Nigerian President, Ibrahim Babangida.

 September 29: Didn’t We Almost Have It All by Whitney Houston reaches number 1.

-October 1: An earthquake measuring 6.1 kills 6 people in Los Angeles.
+October 1: An earthquake measuring 6.1 on the Richter scale kills 6 people in Los Angeles.

 October 6: George Michael releases Faith.
 It would become the Billboard Song of the Year 1988.

 October 10: Bruce Springsteen’s ninth album, Tunnel of Love, is released.